aeonic-dev/iota/README.md

 ### Tweaks

+* Mobs
   * Villagers, wandering traders and turtles can now be leashed
   * Villagers and wandering traders now follow players holding emeralds
   * Parrots now follow players holding any `forge:seeds` item, significantly faster than their normal flight speed
   * Snow golems now follow players holding snowballs, slightly faster than their normal walking speed
   * Cows, mooshrooms, pigs, chickens, rabbits and sheep now follow players holding their respective food items 30% faster—no more waiting around for your farm animals to catch up!

+* Miscellaenous
+  * Nether portals now allow crying obsidian within their frame, as well as anything else in the handy `iota:blocks/nether_portal_frame` tag!
+Add blocks to your heart's desire.

 ### Integration